San Pietro Polyptych: Description

 The panels were painted between January 1496 and the end of 1499, and the work was solemnly inaugurated on 13 January 1500.
 Contemporary art historian Giorgio Vasari considered the predella Perugino's best work in his home city.

 In 1591 the church's choir was radically restored, and the altar had to be dismantled.
-After the religious suppressions of 1797, the work was acquired by the French, and was divided into several French museums, although several panels remained in Perugia or went to Papal collections in Rome.
+After the religious suppressions of 1797, the work was acquired by the French, and was divided among several French museums, although several panels remained in Perugia or went to Papal collections in Rome.

 Description

-The cymatium was separated by the main panel by a frame, in the same way of the Vallombrosa Altarpiece.
-At the sides were two columns which supported the frame arch and which, at the bases, were decorated by three small panels with Saints, sharing the same background.
+The cymatium was separated from the main panel by a frame, in the same way as the Vallombrosa Altarpiece.
+At the sides were two columns which supported the frame arch and which, at the bases, were decorated with three small panels with Saints, sharing the same background.

 The polyptych included the following panels: